 Making your own gluten-free naan is not only easy but very rewarding to see them puffing up and catching colour in the hot oven.
 Make sure your oven is at the hottest setting with the baking tray well preheated to slide the naans onto.

 If you are willing to go the extra mile, throw the naans on a charcoal BBQ/outdoor grill on direct high heat for that smoky flavour.

 - 1½ tbsp coconut, vegetable or olive oil

 - tapioca flour or gluten-free plain flour, for kneading and rolling out

 - 3 garlic cloves, slivered

 - 1 red or green chilli, sliced thinly

-- 3 tbsp fresh coriander, chopped coarsely
+- 3 tbsp fresh coriander, chopped coarsely or left whole

 - coarse or flaked sea salt, to taste